obsolescence/pidp11/README.md

 This Github version of the software contains some meaningful improvements though.
 - everything runs in user space
-- the graphics display works under Wayland (which is now the default environment for Raspberry Pis in general and for the PiDP-11, too)
+- the graphics display works under Wayland (now the default for Raspberry Pis in general and for the PiDP-11, too)
 - unix v1 is added
 - the install script can install Chase Covello's updated 2.11BSD and Johnny Bilquist's updated RSX-11M+. *Importantly*, you can rerun the install script for any future updates they do, without waiting for the PiDP-11 package to be updated!